 In rare cases, it may never fade completely. (source)

-How Can I Get Rid of Linea Nigra?
+Can You Get Rid of Linea Nigra Sooner?

 You can’t, and that’s OK!
 It’s a perfectly normal part of pregnancy, and just shows externally all the incredible things your body is doing internally to nourish and care for your baby.
 It’s pretty much proof of the miracle that’s happening in there, so don’t be self-conscious about it!